matteobaccan/owner/README.md

         at org.aeonbits.owner.PropertiesInvocationHandler.convert(PropertiesInvocationHandler.java:105)
         ...
 38 more

-The exception description states that OWNER failed to convert the text 'hello!' to `org.aeonbits.owner.CustomType` and the cause, in this case is because OWNER was unable to find the public constructor with a single `String` parameter.
+The exception description states that OWNER failed to convert the text 'example' to `org.aeonbits.owner.CustomType` and the cause, in this case is because OWNER was unable to find the public constructor with a single `String` parameter.

 JAVADOCS